MarkPearlCoZa/Blog_General/_posts/2016-10-31-The-IDE-and-the-Mob.md

 As a mob, avoid learning a new editor as an initial mob activity unless there is a real need to do so.
 When a new mob starts there is always some social storming.
 After a few days of mob programming the storming subsides and momentum starts to grow.
 Learning a new editor, while trying to also solve a problem can cause unnecessary confusion and frustration in the mob - both things you want to minimize when starting out.

+### A word on vi and vim

+I'm a vim fan.
+I've been using it for years.
+It has significantly changed the speed at which I can write and morph code.
+If you are a vi or vim fan, but some people in your mob are not, I would recommend for initial mob sessions to not try and teach them how to use this editor while mob programming.

+Being put in front of a group of co-workers and not being able to even type a single letter can be frustrating, embarrassing and alienating.
+Rather pick a editor that everyone can be productive in from day one.
+With time, as your mob settles and gets comfortable with each other, you can look at showing them the light of vim.
+For the sake of the mob, you will have to go slower initially.

+For emacs users, best you learn a proper editor like vim :-)

 ## Keyboard shortcut mappings

 If you have members in your mob who have spent time commiting keyboard shortcut mappings to memory, having a discussion on what shortcut mappings to use as a mob is important.